New 'Operation Condor' trial starts in Argentina

 A sixth man, former Vice Cmdr Nestor Guillamondegui, was excused from the trial on health grounds, court officials said.

-They said his health would be monitored to determine if he could face trial at a later date.'Death sentence'
+They said his health would be monitored to determine if he could face trial at a later date.

 The men are accused of having run a notorious detention centre in Buenos Aires.